These Days (Rascal Flatts song)

 "These Days" is a song written by Jeffrey Steele, Steve Robson, and Danny Wells and recorded by American country music group Rascal Flatts.
 It was released in June 2002 as the first single from the band’s 2002 album Melt.
 The song became their first number one hit on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart in November 2002.

 Content

-This song is about a man who unexpectedly crosses paths with a former lover and they tell each other what has happened since they saw each other last including how she married a rodeo clown named Dwight in the second verse.
+This song is about a man who unexpectedly crosses paths with a former lover and they tell each other what has happened since they saw each other last including how she married a rodeo cowboy in the second verse.
 He tells her that since she has gone from his life, most of his time is spent thinking and dreaming about her.

 Gary LeVox said of the song, "We knew this was a special song.
 We’d already completed the album but we dropped a song that we wrote to put this on our album."

+In 2026, Rascal Flatts bassist Jay DeMarcus released a new version of "These Days" with his rock band Generation Radio, singing lead vocal on the updated track.